Do you suffer from Perfectionism, and How Does it affect your Trading?

 Psychologically speaking, the problem here is that there are very few working Forex trading techniques.
 This is the reason why a perfectionist-trader begins to mistakenly believe out of despair that the more beautiful is a balance chart, and the better customized are indicators, the higher chances he/she has to earn a profit.
-Such traders don’t even pay a special attention to what formula is an indicator based.
+Such traders don’t even pay special attention to what formula is indicator-based.

-We happened to meet some individuals who were so obsessed by this optimization that when talking to them we felt as if everything was lost to them, and they would never get out of the trap of their false beliefs.
-Just imagine a man who has been using classical indicator over 4 years without success.
+We happened to meet some individuals who were so obsessed with this optimization that when talking to them we felt as if everything was lost to them, and they would never get out of the trap of their false beliefs.
+Just imagine a man who has been using classical indicators for over 4 years without success.

 What’s the conclusion?
 Don’t plot everything and anything on your chart – first, make sure that a technique or an indicator works, and then customize it to meet your needs.